12 Types of Bathroom Sinks

 This also allows you to experiment with different colors and materials to make a unique basin unit.
 Also, these are relatively common, and most of us already have them in our bathrooms.
 In addition, this is one of the different types of bathroom sinks.

-Sinks formed like a vessel or bowl are known as vessel sinks.
+Sinks formed like vessels or bowls are known as vessel sinks.
 These vessel sinks will be placed on a solid surface or countertop.

-The vessel can come in several shapes and sizes, but it’s commonly a round or oval bowl.
+The vessel can come in several shapes and sizes but is commonly a round or oval bowl.
 Also, the water is less likely to splash and saturate the counter if the vessel is taller.

 However, depending on the vessel’s height, the faucet can be positioned differently to reduce splash.